On the low carb, high fat keto diet, your body enters ketosis, a state in which you burn fat as your main source of fuel rather than carbs.

 On the other hand, breath tests measure the amount of the ketone acetone in your breath in parts per million (ppm).

-Reliable breath testing devices are fairly expensive and slightly less accurate than blood testing, but they’re painless and don’t require the purchase of extra supplies like lancets or strips (
+Reliable breath testing devices are fairly expensive and slightly less accurate than blood testing, but they’re painless and do not require the purchase of extra supplies like lancets or strips (

 Breath acetone levels ranging from 2–40 ppm, and even higher in some instances, may indicate nutritional ketosis (